MarlinFirmware/MarlinDocumentation/_articles/development/configuration.md

 #define CUSTOM_MACHINE_NAME "3D Printer"
 {% endhighlight %}

-This is the name of your printer for example setting to delta would display "delta ready" after the printer has been turned on
+This is the name of your printer as displayed on the LCD and by M115.
+For example, if you set this to "My Delta" the LCD will display "My Delta ready" when the printer is idle.

 ***